Prostaglandin inhibitors: Glucocorticoids

-Side Effects
+Side effects

 NSAIDs

 The short term use of NSAIDs are rather safe, the manifestations of severe side effects are more commonly seen in the chronic use of NSAIDs.

-Renal Failure
+Renal failure

 The chronic use of NSAIDs inhibit the synthesis of prostaglandins and thromboxanes, which leads to renal vasoconstriction.
 This results in a decreased blood flow to the kidneys.
 Therefore, patients taking NSAIDs in long term are in higher risk of developing chronic renal diseases and nephrotoxicity due to reduced renal perfusion.

-Gastric Ulcers
+Gastric ulcers

 As NSAIDs inhibit prostaglandin synthesis, it reduces the blood flow to the stomach and weakens the stomach mucous membrane, making it more prone to gastric acid attack.
 This increases the risk of developing gastric ulcers.
 This can be prevented by taking drugs such as proton pump inhibitors, H2 receptor antagonists which suppress gastric acid secretions together with NSAIDs.

-Congestive Heart Failure and Hypertension
+Congestive heart failure and hypertension

 NSAIDs retain sodium and water in the circulation, which in turn increase the blood volume and blood pressure in the body.
 The production of natural vasodilator (prostaglandin) is also inhibited at the same time.
 Hence, the use of NSAIDs is associated with an increased risk of congestive heart failure and hypertension especially for elderly patients.